-The value under GAAP represents amounts recoverable from reinsurers on: (1) outstanding claims, including associated IBNR and reinstatement premiums; (2) exposures in force and bound at the Valuation Date; and (3) Home Emergency and legal insurance which is 100% reinsured out.
-The items in 3) are treated as technical provisions in the Solvency II balance sheet as UIA is the primary insurer.
+The value under GAAP represents amounts recoverable from reinsurers on: (1) outstanding claims, including associated IBNR and reinstatement premiums; (2) exposures in force and bound at the Valuation Date; and (3) Home Emergency and legal insurance both of which are 100% reinsured out.
+The items in 3) are treated as technical provisions in the Solvency II balance sheet, as UIA is the primary insurer.
 The value in the Solvency II Balance Sheet represents the best estimate of reinsurance recoverable relating to both claims incurred and expected claims relating to unexpired risks at the Balance Sheet date.
 The valuation under Solvency II is best estimate, reflecting a probability weighted average of all possible outcomes.
-The GAAP valuation includes allowance for recoveries relating to the additional level of prudence incorporated into the GAAP claims reserves (see top row of table on page 23).